This entry is part 1 of 30 in the series Coast-to-coast: San Francisco to Savannah

 By Simon J. Lau

-This morning, we set off on our coast-to-coast journey!
 My plan is for us to be on the road for most, if not all, of April.
 During the first half, I’ll primarily follow the Southern Pacific route via US 80, formerly known as the Dixie Overland Highway.
-This East-West highway system was the first of its kind in the U.S., stretching from San Diego to Savannah.
-Although much of the western portion of US 80 has been replaced by other highways, I’ll generally stick to the original route.
-On my return, I’ll be taking a combination of routes, including large portions of what was Route 66.
-At least, that’s what the plan is for now.
+This east–west highway system was the first of its kind in the United States, stretching from San Diego to Savannah.
+Although much of the western portion of US 80 has been replaced by other highways, I’ll generally stick close to the original route.
+On the return trip, I’ll take a mix of roads, including large portions of what was once Route 66.
+At least, that’s the plan for now.

 At the same stop, I stumbled upon this fantastic spot beneath a shaded area.
 Before continuing, Bruno and I took the opportunity to indulge in a much-needed nap. 😴